Seyaji/adelante/readme.md

 <img width="918" alt="Screenshot 2022-07-12 at 15 44 04" src="https://user-images.githubusercontent.com/67058118/178523396-0a4cb111-79c5-4fe8-8a10-1597d2e7d6f9.png">

 Features in development before 1.2.0
+- generate test files for the generated files - in development
+- add more args processing when calling npx

 Planned features:
-- add args processing when calling npx
 - make html,index and app file generation optional (components and functions only formatted for genreral use)
 - user defined themes
-- generate test files for the generated files?

 if you like it, send me a coffee :)